mdelapenya/lpn/README.md

 The available capabilities present in the tool are the following:

 - Run a container from the desired Liferay Portal/DXP image.
+- Configure a Liferay Portal/DXP container to be run alongside a real database.
 - Configure a Liferay Portal/DXP container to be run using a custom portal-ext configuration file.
 - Deploy a file or the content of a directory to the deploy folder of a Liferay Portal/DXP running container.
 - Display logs of a Liferay Portal/DXP running container.